-BBM for Windows desktop app demoed at BlackBerry Jam AsiaAlex Wagner - Deputy Managing Editor, News Desk
+BBM for Windows desktop app demoed at BlackBerry Jam AsiaAlex Wagner - Editorial Director of News and Content

 BlackBerry Messenger has been in the news quite a bit lately thanks to the upcoming BBM Android and iOS apps and their launch issues.
 Today a BBM client is making headlines once again, but this time topic involved a platform that we don't talk about much in the wireless world.